raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 \page
 # Spiritual Swordsman
 A traveler walks alone through the plains, and a few highwaymen prepare to ambush him.
 An easy target, so they think.
 When one of the bandits makes his first move, he falls paralyzed on the ground.
-On seeing this, the others try to react, but can't even get near the traveler.
+Upon seeing this, the others try to react, but can't even get near the traveler.
 Covered by his cloak the stranger finally reveals himself, with glowing eyes and an even brighter shortsword shining in his hand.
 The pressure in the area is unbearable, and the thugs can't move a finger.
 "What is that?" they ask themselves.
 They couldn't know they were before a powerful spiritual swordsman, whose overwhelming presence was enough to defeat them.

 Seven years of training in the frozen mountains, this half-elf had already forgotten what society means.
 He had been through the most desperate situations, the harshest kinds of training, driven only by his former master.
 A master who had died some time ago, but kept guiding new pilgrims through the mountain.
-The half-elf knew his master would only be free to go to the other world once he finished his training, and so he did.
+The half-elf knew his master would only be free to go to the other world once he finished his training, and so he trained.

 A group of cultists prepare to summon a powerful demon.
 They think they are alone, but from the shadows a skilled tiefling suddenly emerges, and one by one he reaps their souls and absorbs the energy of their spirits.
 The cultists had summoned the wrong devil.